dhansel/IECDevice/examples/IECFDC/README.md

 By default type 4 is assumed.
 The drive type can be changed via the "XT=n" DOS command (see below)

+Initially this device will show up as device #9 on the IEC bus.
+The device number can be changed using the 'Xnn' command.
+For example, `OPEN 1,9,15,"X10!":CLOSE 1` will change the device number to 10.

 ## Wiring

 To wire the disk drive I recommend using the [ArduinoFDC shield](https://github.com/dhansel/ArduinoFDC#arduinofdc-shields).